New York Red Bulls: Supporters

 A variety of supporters clubs and groups have grown around the team since its inaugural year.
 The first of these was formed in 1995, prior to the inception of the team itself, as the Empire Supporters Club.
-2005 saw the creation of the New Jersey-based Garden State Supporters, now the Garden State Ultras (GSU).
+In early 2005, MetroNation was formed and became the club's second officially recognized supporter's group.
+2005 also saw the creation of the New Jersey–based Garden State Supporters, eventually known as the Garden State Ultras (GSU).
 The 2010 season's influx of personnel with a Scandinavian background led to the creation of the Viking Army Supporters Club.
-In 2021, the third supporters group named Torcida 96 was formed.
+In 2021, after GSU had received a stadium ban, a new supporters group named Torcida 96 was formed.

-The Red Bulls have designated some sections of Red Bull Arena as supporter specific.
+The Red Bulls have designated some sections of Sports Illustrated Stadium as supporter specific.
 These included sections 101 for the Empire Supporters Club, 102 for the Viking Army, and 133 for Torcida 96.
 Sections 133, 101, and 102 are collectively known as the "South Ward".
+In 2019, the club remodeled the South Ward as 'safe-standing' sections.

-The Red Bulls had 11,000 season ticket holders for the 2016 MLS Season.
+The groups organize away trips to every match, often chartering buses to games in New England, Philadelphia and Washington, as well as special subway trips to derbies at New York City.
+ESC also holds multiple watch parties for each away games at bars in Manhattan and New Jersey.
+Both ESC and Viking Army traditionally hold a tailgate in the parking lot outside Sports Illustrated Stadium before every home match, while Torcida meet at The Greenroom in Harrison, with all three combining in the parking lot to complete the march to the match.